Our verdict

 Who should NOT buy it

 This might be a pass for runners with severe overpronation.
-They could consider the ASICS Gel Kayano 29 instead - the brand's most stable shoe.
+We found it better to consider the ASICS Gel Kayano 30 instead - the brand's most stable shoe.

-For those who need just a touch of stability, the neutral ASICS Gel Nimbus 24 might be a better option.
+For those who need just a touch of stability, the neutral ASICS Gel Nimbus 24 is our recommended option.

 Dare to take the ASICS GT 2000 11 on any run